YassineEddyb/Pong-Game/README.md

 # Pong-Game

-this is a little pong game in JavaScript, i used HTML5 canvas and ES6 classes, i also created a little Robot that palys the game without losing To create this robot i kept tracking the x axis of the ball when it's y axis is big then halp of the canvas
+this is a simple pong game in JavaScript, i used HTML5 canvas and ES6 classes, i also created a little Robot that palys the game without losing To create this robot i kept tracking the x axis of the ball when it's y axis is big then halp of the canvas